OK Tour Canada's best Korean travel agency

 Moraine Lake

 Moraine Lake is a glacially fed lake in Banff National Park, 14 kilometres (8.7 mi) outside the hamlet of Lake Louise, Alberta, Canada.
 It is situated in the Valley of the Ten Peaks, at an elevation of approximately 1,884 metres (6,181 ft).
 The lake has a surface area of 50 hectares (120 acres).
 When it is full, it reflects a distinctive shade of azure blue.
-The unique colour is due to the refraction of light off the rock flour deposited in the lake on a continual basis by surrounding glaciers. / Only available for departures between July and September.
-Tours may not be available depending on local circumstances.
+The unique colour is due to the refraction of light off the rock flour deposited in the lake on a continual basis by surrounding glaciers. / Only available for departures between June and October.
+Tours may not be available depending on local circumstances. / The Canada Strong Pass does not apply to Moraine Lake.
+Park entrance fees are remitted to Parks Canada.

 Canmore Known as a village of longevity.